-We also checked the cost of studying and living in Ghana, cheap universities in Ghana for international students, tuition fees and other related foreign student study information for studying abroad in Ghana.
+Study abroad in Ghana; we reviewed cost of studying and living in Ghana, cheap universities in Ghana for international students, requirements, and other related foreign student study information for studying abroad in Ghana.

 Bordering the Gulf of Guinea, Ghana is a West African republic, bordered by Côte d’Ivoire to the west, Burkina Faso to the north, Togo to the east, and the Atlantic Ocean to the south.